Jay Lefkowitz: Corber v. Xanodyne Pharmaceuticals Inc

-In Corber v.
-Xanodyne Pharmaceuticals Inc., the United States Court of Appeals for the Ninth Circuit, sitting en banc, ruled in favor of Lefkowitz's client, Teva Pharmaceuticals.
-Hundreds of plaintiffs had brought actions against Teva in various California state courts and had asked that the cases be coordinated before one state court judge "for all purposes."
+Class Action Fairness Act

 The defendants sought to remove the cases to federal court pursuant to the Class Action Fairness Act ("CAFA"), on the ground that the plaintiffs had proposed a joint trial.
 But the District Court and a three-judge panel of the Ninth Circuit held that the cases were not removable because the plaintiffs had not explicitly asked that the cases be tried together, which is essential to the definition of a removable "mass action" under CAFA.
 The Ninth Circuit granted en banc review and ruled in favor of Lefkowitz's client, that the plaintiffs' request for coordination "for all purposes" necessarily encompassed a request for a joint trial.
 Hence, the case was properly removed to federal court.

+Association for Accessible Medicines v.
+Frosh

 In Association for Accessible Medicines v.
 Frosh, Lefkowitz secured a major victory on behalf of his client in the United States Court of Appeals for the Fourth Circuit.
 During its 2017 legislative session, the Maryland General Assembly had passed a law prohibiting a manufacturer or wholesale distributor from "engag[ing] in price gouging in the sale of an essential off-patent or generic drug."
 Md.
 Code Ann.
 Health Genera; § 2-802(a).
 The Court ruled that the statute violated the Commerce Clause of the United States Constitution because a state may not regulate transactions that occur completely out of that state.
 In the case of the Maryland statute, the state statute was impermissibly regulating transactions between manufacturers and distributors that took place wholly outside of Maryland.

+Columbia University v.
+Trump Administration

+In 2025, Lefkowitz, alongside then Kirkland & Ellis colleague Matt Owen, was retained by Columbia University and negotiated the settlement agreement between Columbia University and the Trump administration after Trump froze $400 million in grants to the university.

-Notoriety for Representing Jeffrey Epstein in Controversial 2006 Florida Case
+Jeffrey Epstein

-Mr. Lefkowitz is well-known for representing Jeffrey Epstein in a 2006 Florida case, and working with former colleague and Kirkland & Ellis partner Alexander Acosta, then US Attorney in Florida, to cut a deal highly favorable to Epstein, which exonerated Epstein from the most serious offenses, bypassing the victims and painting Epstein's character as that of a benevolent benefactor figure with a compelling life story. ".
-In 2019, The Wall Street Journal published an article detailing the extent of Mr. Lefkowitz' work for the disgraced financier: "In letters and a meeting with the Manhattan office, the defense lawyers dismissed Florida police allegations of Mr. Epstein’s sexual encounters with girls as “inflammatory” and “unreliable” and portrayed him as a benefactor with a compelling life story who was “not in any way a typical sex offender.”.
+In 2006, Lefkowitz was part of the team of lawyers who represented Jeffrey Epstein in negotiations with Alexander Acosta, then U.S. Attorney for the Southern District of Florida and formerly an associate at Kirkland & Ellis, resulting in Epstein's 2008 federal non-prosecution agreement.

+In 2019, The Wall Street Journal reported on the extent of Lefkowitz's work for Epstein, including efforts by Epstein's defense team to challenge allegations made by Florida police and to argue that Epstein was not a "typical" sex offender.

+According to The Miami Herald, after meeting with Acosta for negotiations, Lefkowitz emailed him to thank him, and mentioned that he hoped Acosta would keep his promise to keep the deal secret.
+Lefkowitz also exchanged many emails with the lead federal prosecutor in the case, A. Marie Villafaña, in which they often discussed ways to limit press coverage of the case.

+In 2026, included among the documents released by the Department of Justice were email exchanges between Epstein and Lefkowitz.
+In September 2011, Lefkowitz invited Epstein to attend his son’s bar mitzvah in Jerusalem; Epstein said he was unable to attend.